LimitlessUR/React-Todo-app/README.md

 # Fun Reactjs Todo list application

+Features: Add, Delete, and Edit your Todo task all on one easy interaface

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).